Accessibility links

 Add a Main visual via Editor > Add Main visual.
 The Main visual will be displayed at the top of the published content page.

-You might use one of the following content types as the Main visual:
+You can use one of the following content types as the Main visual:

 • Image